-Earning a college degree is hard work, but NNU supports students every step of the way toward their degree (Explore all 80+ areas of study at NNU) and career.
-Whether they’re interested in business or computer science—or one of the many other available programs—NNU students graduate prepared to embark on their desired path to a career or advanced degree of study.
+Earning a college degree is hard work.
+NNU challenges and supports students every step of the way as they earn a degree in one of 80+ areas of study.
+Whether they’re interested in nursing or computer science—or one of the many other programs NNU offers—NNU graduates leave prepared to embark on the career path they desire or to continue on to graduate studies.

-Internships and cross-cultural experiences are graduation requirements for the majority of programs, and experiential learning is further built into both academic and campus life at NNU.
-From clubs in which students invest money on behalf of the university to service-learning trips to Peru, the university’s opportunities for meaningful experiences develop students’ worldview, acquire hands-on experience, and gain a professional edge.
+Internships and cross-cultural experiences are graduation requirements for a majority of the programs offered, and experiential learning is built into the academics and campus life at NNU.
+From clubs where students invest money on behalf of the university to service-learning trips to Peru, the university is dedicated to giving students real-world opportunities to develop their worldview, acquire hands-on experience, and gain a professional edge.

-NNU’s Study Abroad Program gives students the opportunity to expand their education beyond campus as they see, study, and serve many different parts of the world.
-Programs include semester-long trips led by NNU professors, full-semester studies at one of many international partner universities, university-sponsored service trips, and courses that include a one- to two-week study excursion to either a national or international destination.
+NNU’s Study Abroad Program allows students to expand their education beyond campus as they study, serve, and see different parts of the world.
+Students can take part in an international semester-long program led by an NNU professor with a cohort of peers, study internationally for a full-semester at one of many partner universities, participate in a university-sponsored service trip, or enroll in a class that includes a one- to two-week study excursion to either a national or international destination as part of the course.
 Students have access to programs in Australia, China, Costa Rica, Jordan, Oxford, Uganda, and more.
-NNU also offers connections to domestic programs in Washington, D.C., Los Angeles, and Nashville.
-More details on study abroad opportunities can be found here.
+NNU also offers connections to domestic programs in Washington, D.C.; Los Angeles; and Nashville.

 Studying abroad in Costa Rica was unlike any experience I’ve had before.
 I got to meet new people who are now my very close friends, live in a different culture, and learn about biology in the greatest setting possible.
 Studying biology in a place where there is so much biodiversity is enthralling.
 I was outside for a lot of my classes, going on hikes or traveling around the country…The world has so much to offer, and it would be a shame to never experience anything outside of our own bubble.” – Vanessa Beane, Class of 2019